Wall Street is on hold as the countdown ticks toward Friday's jobs report

 NEW YORK — (AP) — Wall Street remains listless on Thursday, as the countdown ticks toward Friday’s highly anticipated jobs report.

-The S&P 500 was edging up by 0.1% in early trading.
-After sprinting through May and rallying within a couple good days’ worth of gains of its all-time high, the index at the center of many 401(k) accounts has lost momentum as financial markets wait for the next big trigger to move, up or down.
+The S&P 500 was 0.2% lower in morning trading.
+After sprinting through May and rallying within a couple good days' worth of gains of its all-time high, the index at the center of many 401(k) accounts has lost momentum as financial markets wait for the next big trigger to move, up or down.

 Trading activity in options markets suggests investors believe the next big move for the S&P 500 could come on Friday, when the U.S. Labor Department will say how many more jobs U.S. employers created than destroyed during May.
 The expectation on Wall Street is for a slowdown in hiring from April.